Skip to content

 Terminal window

-pnpm nx run <model-project>:build
+pnpm nx build <model-project>

 This process: